The Ultimate Guide to Turkish Holidays: 9 Public Holidays and tips on celebrating

 Though they adopted the Western calendar in 1926, they didn’t actually accept this holiday as a national holiday until 1935.

-Note: Most devout Muslims don’t celebrate this holiday.
+Note: Devout Muslims don’t celebrate this holiday.
 It is more of a secular holiday in Turkey.

 Since Turkey doesn’t celebrate Christmas, this is the big holiday of the season for them.
-It is celebrated the night of December 31 and January 1, much like us in the West.
+It is celebrated on the night of December 31 and into January 1, much like in Western countries.

 There are often gift exchanges and there is a massive lottery drawing on New Year’s Eve just before midnight.